zappajs/zappajs/docs/reference.md

       <h1><%= @foo %></h1>
     '''

-By default, the templating engine is CoffeeCup with extension `.coffee`.
+By default, the templating engine is teacup with extension `.coffee`.
 To use other engines, just use express' mechanisms:

     @render 'index.jade'

 Or:

     @set 'view engine': 'jade'

-All variables at `@`/`params` (request params + those you created) are automatically made available to templates as `params.foo` (in CoffeeCup, `@params.foo`).

-In addition, if you're using the *zappa view adapter* (as is the case by default, with CoffeeCup), they're also made available at the template's "root namespace" (`foo` or CoffeeCup's `@foo`).

-Since in express templating data is usually mixed up with framework locals and template options, the adapter will only put variables in the template root if there isn't a variable there with the same name already, *and* the name is not blacklisted.

-To use this feature with other templating engines:

-    blacklist = 'scope self locals filename debug compiler compileDebug inline'.split ' '
-    @engine jade: @zappa.adapter 'jade', blacklist

-To disable it on default zappa:

-    @use partials: { coffee: require('coffeecup').render }

 ### @include (file)